Self Aggrandizement Alert: More cool Newton and the Counterfeiter talk: Chris Lydon/RadioOpenSource edition

 Listen for yourself, if you’ve a mind to do so….it was fun, at least for your not always humble interlocutor.

 Image: Ralf Lotys, photographer.
-Street art in Frankfurt, 2006.Explore posts in the same categories: big ideas, Newton and the Counterfeiter, Newtoniana, Self-aggrandizement
+Street art in Frankfurt, 2006.big ideas, Newton and the Counterfeiter, Newtoniana, Self-aggrandizement